26.06.21 – 03.07.21

 The local landscape is varied with spectacular open views rivers and woods, with ample subjects available on foot or a short drive away.
 There will be one trip to see the remarkable city of Modena to draw from the city and see its sights.

-You can find more details on how to get here.
-For the more adventurous, you may want to allow time for a longer visit which could include the nearby cities of Modena, Bologna, Reggio Emilia, Parma and Ferrara, Piacenza and Mantova, read more about the area at https://villalugara.com/about-emilia-romagna/.
+You may want to allow time for a longer visit which could include the nearby cities of Modena, Bologna, Reggio Emilia, Parma, Ferrara, Piacenza and Mantova.
+Read more about the area at villalugara.com/about-emilia-romagna.

 Mark Cazalet is an artist who has worked across many media principally in drawing and painting for the last thirty years plus.
 He is a Senior Member of Faculty at The Royal Drawing School in London and Senior Tutor at West Dean College, as well as teaching at UWE Bristol and Arts in Provence.
 He has continuously shown at commercial galleries in the U.K. and internationally, fulfilling architectural commissions in glass, mosaic and weaving.